kotari/nsat/readme.md

 # Intercept Pods scheduled to a Namespace and add Node Affinity, Tolerations, Annotations etc.

 First things first.
-Most of the webhook examples are written in goland and this is an effort to offer similar functionality for python developers.
+Most of the webhook examples are written in golang and this is an effort to offer similar functionality for python developers.

 Under the hood API Server can invoke webhooks before persisting the state to etcd.